Braundo/kubernetes-guide/docs/security/container-security.md

 In the snippet above, we configure security context for a Pod, including:

 - what user to run as
-- and Linux capabilities to give the Pod
+- what Linux capabilities to give the Pod
 <br><br>

 You can specify the `runAsUser` at the container *or* Pod level - but `capabilities` is **not** supported at the Pod level.